lukecarr/joodle/README.md

 | :--------: | :----------------------------: |
 | auth_email | auth_email_get_signup_settings |

-The `auth_email` module would be accessible in joodle (`joodle.auth.email`) and contain a function (`getSignUpSettings()`) corresponding to the above function.
+The `auth_email` module is accessible in Joodle (`joodle.auth.email`) and contain a function (`getSignUpSettings()`) corresponding to the above function.

-Putting this all together, the above Moodle Web Services function corresponds to `joodle.auth.email.getSignUpSettings()` in joodle.
+Putting this all together, the above Moodle Web Services function corresponds to `joodle.auth.email.getSignUpSettings()` in Joodle.

 ### Promise API

-All API calls in joodle return `Promises`, and resolve if a successful response is returned by Moodle, or reject if an error is encountered.
+All API calls in Joodle return `Promises`, and resolve if a successful response is returned by Moodle, or reject if an error is encountered.

 ```js
 const { Joodle } = require("joodle");